 Months before this major transition and move, God also gave me another friend who would become my very best friend, and still is one of my two best friends today.
 Amazingly, our new home ended up being only a 5 minute bike-ride away from hers.
 She became one of our family and I became one of hers.

-When I look back, I see God’s faithfulness to me in her friendship so much.
-She (and later her husband and children) never stopped loving me, welcoming me into their life and praying for me (and my family) through my long Prodigal journey home.
+When I look back, I see God’s love and faithfulness to me in her friendship so much.
+She (and later her husband and children) never stopped loving me, welcoming me (and my family) into their life and praying for me (and my family) through my long Prodigal journey home.

 Oh don’t get me wrong, she grieved behind closed doors and her heart struggled to understand the path I was on, but she stood by me, being God’s faithfulness to me in my unfaithfulness.